Marquette vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 22

 - Marquette has won four games against the spread this season, while failing to cover six times.

-- Golden Eagles games have gone over the point total three out of 10 times this season.
+- Golden Eagles games have hit the over three out of 10 times this season.

-- Georgetown has compiled a 5-6-0 ATS record so far this year.

-- In the Hoyas' 11 chances this year, the combined scoring has gone over the point total six times.
+- A total of six Hoyas games this season have hit the over.

 Marquette Futures Odds